Masters in Information Systems

 - CSCI 5607 - Information Risk Management

-The Information Management concentration introduces students to managing an organization's information assets, including how data are stored and presented to consumers.
-In addition to a study of strategic leadership, the concentration offers a case study in the use of information systems in the healthcare field.
-Coursework includes:
+This concentration introduces students to managing an organization's information assets, including storing data and presenting it to consumers.
+The concentration includes a case study in the use of information systems in healthcare.
+It features the following courses:

 User Experience Engineering